githubotoro/crypto-chai-web3-app/README.md

 </a>
 </div>

-Crypto Chai is the Decenrtalized Chai Stop (aka Chai Ki Tapri) on Polygon.
+Crypto Chai is the Decentralized Chai Stop (aka Chai Ki Tapri) on Polygon.
 Whenever you buy a Chai for someone, you become the owner of Crypto Chai.
 Vice-versa, whenever someone buys you a Chai, they become the owner of Crypto Chai.
 Thus, everyone can own the Crypto Chai by becoming the owner of deployed smart contract on Polygon.
 Indeed, we all are just a "CHAI" away! ☕

 <!-- ABOUT THE PROJECT -->